 Gold jewelry is classic - a timeless metal.
 Gold is also very expensive - many options are available providing the beautiful, rich gold color with a more affordable price tag.
 As a consumer, it can be hard to navigate gold jewelry options and to know what you are actually getting.
 Many times information can be misleading or incorrect.
-It is important to me to be transparent and do my best to explain what gold plating is and our gold plating process.
+It is important to me to be transparent and do my best to explain "what is gold plating" and our gold plating process.

 The correct term for the process is “Electroplating.”
 Electroplating is a method of transferring a metal coating onto an object - in our case a piece of jewelry.
 The piece of jewelry is submerged in a solution containing the metal to be transferred and with the use of electricity, the metal that is dissolved in the solution will bond to the surface of the piece of jewelry.
 The piece of jewelry can be made of any material - brass, copper, steel, silver, even gold - but after the electroplating process will look like the metal that bonds to its surface.